Michele Pazienza

-Michele Pazienza ([miˈkɛːle patˈtsjɛntsa]; born 5 August 1982) is an Italian football coach, and a former player who played as a defensive midfielder.
-He is currently in charge of Audace Cerignola.
+Michele Pazienza ([miˈkɛːle patˈtsjɛntsa]; born 5 August 1982) is an Italian football coach and a former player who played as a defensive midfielder.

 Career

 Foggia

 Pazienza was born in San Severo in the province of Foggia, and grew up in Foggia Calcio's youth team.
-He made his debut with the first team in Serie C2 in 2000.
-Pazienza played with Foggia until 2003, scoring 6 goals in 88 appearances, and helping the team reach the promotion play-offs in 2002, and promotion to Serie C1 in 2003.
+He debuted with the first team in Serie C2 in 2000.
+Pazienza played with Foggia until 2003, scoring six goals in 88 appearances and helping the team reach the promotion play-offs in 2002 and promotion to Serie C1 in 2003.

 Udinese

 The following season Pazienza then transferred to Udinese, also making his Serie A debut with the club.
 He made 52 appearances in his two seasons with the club.

 Fiorentina

 Pazienza left on loan to Fiorentina for the 2005–06 and 2006–07 seasons for a loan fee of €350,000 annually and was then purchased outright by the club in June 2007 for an additional fee of €3.15 million (a misc. fee that cost La Viola an additional €160,000 was later shifted to other company); he made 52 league appearances for la Viola in total.